simonfrayer/templates/.github/ISSUE_TEMPLATE/improvement-suggestion-template.md

 ---
-name: Improvement suggestion template
+name: Enhancement
-about: Suggestion on how to improve already existing feature
+about: Suggestion on how to improve an already existing feature
 title: "[ENHANCEMENT]: Clear and concise title"
 labels: enhancement
 assignees: ''